-The results from the main site in year one showed some promise although it is only one year at one site.
-The plot was on a sandy loam soil and it was a dry year so moisture conservation may have contributed to the yield increase.
-The cover crops significantly increased soybean yields compared to the check but were not quite as good as the cornsoybean rotation.
-If the yield advantage is real at a 13 bu/ac yield increase, the net return would be \$95-\$100 (\$9.50/bu soybeans and \$24-\$29 for cover crop seed and planting).
-The growth of the cover crops on the secondary sites was poor enough that it wouldn't have had an effect on soybean yield.
+The results from the main site show some promise although it is only one year at one site.
+The cover crops significantly increased soybean yields compared to the check but were not quite as good as the corn-soybean rotation.
+If the yield advantage is real, at a 13 bu/ac yield increase the net return would be \$95-\$100 (\$9.50/bu soybeans and \$24-\$29 for seed and planting).
+The growth of the cover crops on the secondary sites was poor enough that it wouldn't have had an effect on yields.